- About Us

 Remarkably, Davis says she recently received a letter from a member of the Lehner family in Switzerland, who was searching for information about her ancestors’ life in Verona.
 The letter found its way to Davis after being sent to the Verona mayor’s office.
 She said she looks forward to corresponding with the woman and sharing what she’s learned regarding the legacy of the man who once owned this unique, historic property.

-IN Community Magazines, Corporate Headquarters, 603 East McMurray Road, McMurray, PA 15317
+IN Community Magazines, Corporate Headquarters, 11 Mayview Road, Canonsburg, PA 15317